mau-network/mau/README.md

 ## ROADMAP

-The following is a minimum list of modules that is needed to make up the core functionality of **Mau**:
+The following is a minimum list of modules that is needed to make up the core functionality of **𓃠 Mau**:

 * [x] **account**: An interface to create and manage file system structure and keyrings.
 * [x] **editor**: An interface that creates and edits encrypted JSON+LD (schema.org) files for existing user and friends.